 913-895-6040

-A steady green arrow indicates that drivers making a left turn have the right-of-way.
+A steady green arrow indicates that drivers making a left turn have the right of way.

 Oncoming traffic has a red light.